Bachelor of Science in Neurodiagnostic Technology (NDT) Direct Admission

 Accept Your Direct Admission Seat

-1. Submit your Acceptance of Admission form and $200 general admission deposit (refundable through May 1) to confirm your plans to attend Carroll University.
+1. Submit your Acceptance of Admission form and $200 general admission deposit (refundable through May 1) to confirm your plan to attend Carroll University.

 2. Review and submit the Safety and Technical Standards, which will include Progression Standards.